The Goshen Core

 CORE 180 GC Sem:Identity in World Literature 3

 Explores the expression of individual and national identity in novels, essays and poems from post-colonial global contexts.
 Uses multiple lenses: literary, historical, political, faith, and gender.
-An Artistic World course in the Goshen Core.
+A Goshen Seminar and an Artistic World course in the Goshen Core.
 Prerequisite CORE 110 or equivalent, quantitative literacy.

 How do we think about "home" and represent "home" to one another?
 Is it where we are from, or where we are, or both?
 How does it relate to where we are going?
 We will explore these issues at the level of our families, our campus, our local communities, and our nations, using literature, film and other resources.
 A Goshen Seminar and Artistic World course in the Goshen Core.
 Prerequisites: CORE 110 or equivalent, quantitative literacy.